 Timeframe/Commitment: Beginning in January 2019, approximately several hours per month will be required to research issues by conference call or email; knowledge of legislative and/or policy issues is helpful.

 Annual Conference Committee

-Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2017; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2017 Annual Conference in Seattle, Washington.
+Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2019; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2019 Annual Conference in Baltimore, Maryland.

-Committee members will review and revise the bylaws under the direction and guidance of the ASHRM Board of Directors.
+Committee members will review and revise the policies and procedures under the direction and guidance of the ASHRM Board.

 Chapter Leadership Task Force

 Task Force members develop and implement plans to create a mutually beneficial and supportive relationship between ASHRM and its affiliated chapters.
 Tasks include developing and delivering the chapter leader workshop at the Annual Conference, hosting chapter leader webinars and possibly developing other chapter resources and communications.